What Is a Herniated Disc?

 How Will Pro Therapy Treat It?

-At Pro Therapy, herniated discs physical therapy is one of our specialties.
-We have a team of board certified physicians and physical therapists in Northern Mississippi to create a herniated disc therapy plan to alleviate your pain and restore your spine to a youthful state.
+Physical therapy for herniated discs is one of our specialties.
+At Pro Therapy, we have a team of board certified physicians and physical therapists in Northern Mississippi to create a herniated disc therapy plan to alleviate your pain and restore your spine to a youthful state.
 Not only will you have a thorough evaluation by one of our specialized northern Mississippi physical therapists, but you’ll also work with our team at Pro Therapy to help you bounce back from a herniated disc injury.
 All of this takes place in a welcoming, comfortable environment where we treat each patient to personalized care.
 Learn more about our practices and treatment modalities by scheduling an appointment or giving us a call today.